U.S. Department of Transportation

 The LTPP program was transferred from SHRP to FHWA in 1992 to continue the work.
 The program provides research studies of inservice pavements as envisioned by SHRP: as a comprehensive program to satisfy a total range of pavement information needs.
 It draws on technical knowledge of pavements presently available and seeks to develop better models to explain how and why pavements perform as they do.
 The LTPP program also seeks to gain knowledge of the specific effects on pavement performance due to various design variables, such as traffic, environment, materials, construction quality, and maintenance practices.
 As sufficient data become available with time, analysis is conducted to provide better performance prediction models for use in design and pavement management.

-Several broad classes of data are stored in the LTPP database, including:
+Several broad classes of data stored in the LTPP database include:

-The data collected are housed in the LTPP Information Management System (IMS).
+The data collected are housed in the LTPP Information Management System.
 It is the world’s largest pavement performance database ever created, with enormous potential for the development of products to improve pavement technologies in the future.

-Students are to focus their analysis and paper topic around the overall contest or challenge theme.
-The challenge theme will focus on components of ongoing LTPP research that has the potential to contribute to other pavement-related areas.
+Students are to focus their analysis and paper topic around the overall contest theme or challenge topic.
+The challenge topic will focus on components of ongoing LTPP research that have the potential to contribute to other pavement-related areas.

-This year’s contest includes a challenge theme.
-The challenge theme for the 2015 T&DI/ASCE-LTPP International Data Analysis Contest is:
+This year’s contest includes a challenge topic.
+The challenge topic for the 2015–2016 T&DI/ASCE-LTPP International Data Analysis Contest is:

 The following table lists the awards for each of the categories described above.